From BR Bullpen

 In 1969 he pitched for the famous 1969 Cubs who are traditionally said to have "choked", although Regan had 17 saves with a record of 12-6.

 Regan was the baseball coach at Grand Valley State College from 1974 to 1982, with a cumulative 176-153 record.
-He then became a major league pitching coach and had a stint as manager of the Baltimore Orioles in 1995.
+He then became a major league pitching coach working with the Seattle Mariners from 1984-1986, the Cleveland Indians in 1994 and 1999, and the Chicago Cubs from 1997-1998.
+Regan also had a stint as manager of the Baltimore Orioles in 1995.

 During a June 3, 2011 telescast, Al Hrabosky claimed that Regan - despite his religiosity - threw the "slippery elm."